 Although Thailand’s New Year’s celebration takes place in April, that doesn’t mean it’s any less festive.
 To celebrate the Thai New Year, known as “Songkran,” Thai people take to the streets and douse each other in water.
 These days, this manifests as a massive water gun fight.
 Everything from super soakers to fire hoses are used in the city-wide battles.
 If getting drenched from head-to-toe isn’t your idea of an enjoyable New Year’s celebration, there are also parades of Buddha statues and good old-fashioned dancing in the streets.
 The water tradition has its roots in the idea that water symbolizes purification, and is used to cleanse homes, temples, and even people for a fresh start to the new year.

-If you’re in the Philippines for New Year’s Eve, and you start seeing round shapes popping up everywhere, you’re not going crazy.
+If you’re celebrating New Year’s Eve in the Philippines, and you start seeing round shapes popping up everywhere, you’re not going crazy.
 Filipinos believe perfectly round shapes are a symbol of prosperity for the coming year, so don’t be surprised if you see coins, fruits, dotted patterns, and other round representations around the country.
 People often wear clothing with polka dots or other round shapes, and many families have piles of round fruit adorning their dinner tables.
 Like the Spanish, some families eat exactly 12 grapes at midnight for good luck.

 Imagine being woken up on January 1 by an onion banging against your head.
 That’s how children in Greece start their New Year.
 Traditionally, parents wake their children on New Year’s Day for church by tapping them on the head with an onion.
 Onions are also hung over the front doors of homes.
 The vegetable holds a special importance for Greeks, as it is considered to represent growth, rebirth, and fertility.
 This is because the bulbs always seem to want to sprout, eager to put down roots and grow, even when left unattended.